ChamuMutezva/invoice-app/README.md

 ### Continued development

-- Focus control when new pages has been opened
-- Focus trapping
+- authentification - log in users by authentification

 ### Useful resources